AaronBunch/MazeSolver/README.md

 1. MazeSolver.original_maze:  This is available as soon as the object is initialized.

-2. MazeSolver.blazed_trail:  The original maze marked with the shortest path from start to finish.
+2. MazeSolver.shortest_solution:  The shortest path from start to finish marked on the original maze.

 3. MazeSolver.solutions:  A list of all solutions found by the walker (there may be fewer than n, because spurious solutions are omitted).
-Each solution is a maze completely filled in except for one path from start to finish.

-4. MazeSolver.shortest_solution:  The original maze, completely filled in, except for the shortest path from start to finish.
+Each solution is marked on the original maze.

 5. MazeSolver.solution_lengths:  A list of the lengths of all solutions found by the walker (excluding the spurious solutions).